allaudin/blog/resume/index.md

 ### Nowtel Group (April 2018 - Sep 2019)

-* Managed and mantianted a calling application
+* Managed and maintained a calling application
 * Got familiar with XMPP and SIP protocols
 * Proposed and implemented new ideas related to product quality